-I write women's fiction, paranormal romance, essays, and magazine articles.
+I write urban fantasy and romance, as well as nonfiction essays and magazine articles.
 Writing is usually a solitary activity, but my critique partners extraordinaire read my pages weekly and make sure I don't get away with weak characters, blah plot, or incomprehensible prose.
-My support system also includes the fabulous men and women of the Inland Empire Chapter of Romance Writers of America and I am proud to serve as their Vice President and Web Mistress.
+My support system also includes the fabulous men and women of the Inland Empire Chapter and the Greater Seattle Chapter of Romance Writers of America.

 Come back and visit me often.
-Sign up for automatic updates on my blog, find me on Facebook, follow me on Twitter, and read my contributions to the literary blog Bark.
+Sign up for automatic updates on my blog and/or find me on Facebook and Twitter.

 Buy the gift that keeps on giving!
 My essay "Thanksgiving: A Different Perspective" is included in the Three River Press collection Female Nomad and Friends: Tales of Breaking Free and Breaking Bread Around the World, edited by Rita Golden Gelman.